 What gives us our awareness of what we see?
 How is experience compromised by brain damage?
 In humans, blindness after damage to primary visual cortex (V1) is sometimes followed by recovery of reflex-like visual capacity (‘blindsight’).
 Amazingly, if the damage is sustained early in life, some awareness of the stimuli can also be present.
 Earlier, my collaborators and I showed that nonhuman primates (monkeys) exhibit parallel phenomena.

 Current projects in animals use anatomical methods to identify changes in specific neuronal circuits following early V1 damage, focusing on chemically specific populations in the thalamus and on the cortical regions which contribute to conscious perception of stimuli in intact brains.
-I also collaborate with researchers in the Departments of Rehabilitation Medicine and Neurology to study human patients with visual system damage using fMRI and behavioral techniques.

 Questions we are currently addressing or plan to research include: